 Mark, the founder and President of the Mon Valley Academy for the Arts, has been working in the Mon Valley music industry for over 50 years.
 Starting as a student drummer under the tutelage of the famed Edward “Prof” Sweadner and moving on to study with Twin Coaches Orchestra drummer Bill Crockett, Smith advanced to the professional drummer level, working in all phases of the music industry: teaching, performing and recording.
 During a chance meeting in November 2015 with the late Maestro Joe Campus, the Twin Coaches Orchestra Project was conceived.
 Following the initial “Coaches Tribute” concert, the Mon Valley Academy for the Arts (MVAA) was established and it’s now the Mon Valley’s most active arts and cultural nonprofit organization.
 Mark is a permanent Mon Valley resident, father of five and grandfather of 11.
 With a lifetime of musical experience, Mark moved naturally into a leadership role with the MVAA, and his future goals and objectives echo the MVAA’s motto: “Save the music and pass it on to the next generation!”

 Annette is Vice President of the Board of Directors for Mon Valley Academy for the Arts and a member of the organization’s media team.
 Annette is a retired Nursing Home Administrator and Speech-Language Pathologist.
 She is a lifetime musician and choir director for over 40 years.
-Co-founder of the Power of Music (2014-Present), a not for profit group providing free summer concerts, she is a tireless advocate for live music.
-Annette serves as a community choir director with the Bentworth Ministerium Community Choir that she began eight years ago and with the newly formed show choir, VOICEZ on Fire, a project under the auspices of the Mon Valley Academy for the Arts.
-Annette holds a Masters Degree in Speech-Language Pathology and an undergraduate degree in education from California University of Pennsylvania.
+Co-founder of the Power of Music (2014-Present), a not-for-profit group providing free summer concerts, she is a tireless advocate for live music.
+In addition to Annette’s duties as Vice-President, she is the instructor for the Fife students participating in MVAA Reg’t.
+Fife and Drum Corp and rehearses with them weekly.
+A new project under Annette’s direction is in the works for a show choir called VoiceZ on Fire.
+The students involved with the program will perform at concerts and by special requests.
+Rehearsals are weekly, and all music and direction are completed as a project under MVAA.
+Annette serves as a community choir director with the Bentworth Ministerium Community Choir that she began eight years ago.
+Annette holds a Master’s Degree in Speech-Language Pathology and an undergraduate degree in education from California University of Pennsylvania.
 Annette, originally from Brownsville, PA, relocated to Daisytown in 1981.
 She remains active in organizing community events, fundraisers, concerts, and choir performances.
-Email her at firstname.lastname@example.org.
+Email her at email@example.com.

 Carla E. Anderton